-- The last sentence the newscaster says just before “We’ll be right back, after the break…”
+- last sentence the newscaster says just before “We’ll be right back, after the break…”

-- The first line of the novel you just can’t put down
+- first line of a novel that you just can’t put down

-- The beginning of a movie trailer (and the end!)
+- beginning of a movie trailer (and the end!)

 - Strong hooks trigger our pain or pleasure points.
 They understand our aspirational desires and deep fears.

 - Quotes and questions are perfect hooks for critiques or persuasive pieces, while facts or statistics work well for argumentative articles.

 - Relevance is still key.
 Don’t start your article with a great hook simply because it’s great.
 It should be relevant to your topic.